General Mills Logo

 General Mills Logo 2004

 This logo appeared after the company bought the Pillsbury trademark from Diageo in 2001.
 The Big G has taken on a navy blue hue, the same as on the former Pillsbury emblem.
-At the same time, a strip of 24 points appeared under it, which was taken from the same place.
+At the same time, a strip of 24 points appeared below it, taken from the same place.
 She symbolized development and growth.
 Below that was the light blue name of General Mills.

 2017 – today